 In Years 7, 8 & 9, our students participate in a wide variety of sports.

-In the second half of the Autumn term, KS3 students are given the option of horse riding at the equestrian centre in Calvià.
-Students who do not wish to participate in horse riding participate in team sport, swimming and lifesaving at the Polideportivo in Calvià.
+In the second half of the Autumn term, KS3 students are given the option of horse riding at our affiliated equestrian centre in Calvià.
+Students who do not wish to participate in horse riding develop their swimming and lifesaving skills at the Polideportivo in Calvià.

-During term 2, our students participate in activities related to team sports such as Football, Basketball, Volleyball etc. This is also time to get ready for our Ski Trip, by improving fundamental physical skills, especially coordination and balance.
+During term 2, we focus on team sports such as football, basketball, volleyball etc. We also prepare for our Ski Trip, working on fundamental physical skills, especially coordination and balance.

-The third term is entirely dedicated to Athletics.
-We use the professional facilities offered by Magaluf Athletics track.
-All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 11 (and parents!) compete to show their talent and enjoy of an unforgettable day.
+The third term is dedicated entirely to athletics.
+We use the professional facilities offered by the Magaluf Athletics stadium.
+All the activities taught during this term enable our students to reach their potential for our annual sports day: ‘KR3 Olympics’ in which all students from Year 1 to Year 10 (and parents!) compete to showcase their talents, earn housepoints and win certificates.

 Key Stage 4